gudrob/godot-ai-rpg/README.md

 vosk-model-small-en-us-0.15 - Apache 2.0 \
 Coqui TTS - Mozilla Public License Version 2.0 \
 EspeakNG - GNU GPL v3

-Since GNU GPL v3 is very restrictive, you might want to select a different TTS model that does not use EspeakNG. \
-This setting needs to be changed in the main.py of the TTS backends.

 #### Assets